 © 2018 Robert Fairhead

 N.B.
-For my fifty-sixth birthday this year, I've was given Winton's latest novel, The Shepherd's Hut (Amazon link).
+I received Winton's latest novel, The Shepherd's Hut (Amazon link), for my fifty-sixth birthday this year.
 An omen or more inspiration?
 Perhaps both!

 May 2019 Update: It took me a while to work through my to-be-read pile and reach The Shepherd's Hut.
 But when I finished it, I wrote this blog post, Tim Winton Wows Again.